November 29 2023

 Once we have processed your application we will pay the split amount to your spouse's super fund.
 Split contributions must be deposited into a complying superannuation fund.

 Our Accumulation Plan is available to all ESSSuper members' spouses, and is classed as a complying superannuation fund.
-If your spouse chooses to open an Accumulation Plan with us, they can also enjoy all of the other benefits of that plan, including access to our award winning Income Streams, affordable insurance, and investment options.
+If your spouse chooses to open an Accumulation Plan with us, they can also enjoy all of the other benefits of that plan, including access to our Income Streams, affordable insurance, and investment options.

 Spouse contributions and contributions limits